ixiaopan/blog/content/post/decision-tree.md

-### Pre pruning

 Now let's address the second problem, i.e. when to stop growing the tree.
+You can either stop growing the tree when you build the tree or trim the tree after building, which are known as pre-pruning and post-pruning respectively.

+### Pre-pruning

-Scikit-learn provides several hyperparameters to avoid overfitting:
+Scikit-learn provides several hyperparameters to do a pre-pruning:

-- criterion
 - the maximum depth
 - the minimum number of the samples a node must have to split
 - the minimum number of the samples in a leaf node